 Yellowstone National Park Northern Loop: Things to See, Do, and Photograph

 Here’s a list of things to do at Yellowstone National Park to add to your vacation itinerary when visiting the North Loop.
-Plus there are so many activities in the Yellowstone National Park southern loop as well!

 We are listing the northern loop points of interest in geographic order starting and ending in Mammoth Hot Springs.